South Asian diaspora: Colonial era

-During the colonial era, over 1 million South Asians were taken to other parts of the world as indentured servants.
+During the colonial era, over 1 million South Asians were taken to other parts of the world as indentured servants, to places such as Fiji, Guyana, and parts of the Caribbean.
+These immigrants formed the first large-scale South Asian diaspora community.
+For example, by 1946, the diaspora in Fiji accounted for 46% of the population.
+They formed unique dialects such as Fiji Hindustani and Caribbean Hindustani, with members of the diaspora rising to nationally significant roles.
 South Asians also were brought to parts of Southeast Asia as part of the British Empire.

-Diaspora members played a significant role in opposing the British Raj as part of the Ghadar Movement.
+Diaspora members played a significant role in opposing the British Raj as part of the Ghadar Movement, with many supporters of the movement fleeing the British Raj in favour of other nations, such as in North America, to continue Indian independence activism and the Ghadar Movement.
+At many times, these immigrants were returned to the British Raj, where they were often tried and imprisoned.

-Some South Asians, mainly from Punjab, migrated to the West Coast in the United States, and mixed with the local Mexican community.
+Some South Asians, mainly from Punjab, migrated to the West Coast in the United States, and mixed with the local Mexican community, whilst others moved to Canada, establishing a prominent South Asian diaspora in North America.

 Contemporary era

 South Asians have emigrated in record numbers since the end of the colonial era in the middle of the 20th century.
 Many South Asians migrated to the United Kingdom and participated in its post-war economic recovery.
 Some South Asians went to the Middle East for labour opportunities, though some were mistreated in a racist manner and exploited.
 After the Immigration and Nationality Act of 1965 that allowed nonwhite immigration was passed, Indian-Americans became the richest ethnic group in the United States, and comprise over 10% of the labour force in computing-related fields (see also: Deportation of Indian nationals under Donald Trump).
+Additionally, the group has in the contemporary era led to the creation of a unique Desi culture amongst members of the diaspora, with the creation of Little South Asias across the world, along with the election of diaspora members to important political and business roles.

 Because South Asians had already dispersed across the world during the colonial era, a noted aspect of the diaspora is that it has produced several secondary diasporas - some of its members' families transited through several countries over generations to reach a final destination (e.g. a person's ancestors may have come from India to Africa, and then a few generations later from Africa to New Zealand).

 Culture

 Cinema

 Some people in the diaspora watch South Asian cinema (mainly Bollywood), and some South Asian films feature diaspora characters.
-The Hindi-language Bollywood industry has played a significant role in uniting the diaspora around Hindi as a common language for exploring its South Asian heritage.
+The Hindustani-language Bollywood industry has played a significant role in uniting the diaspora around Hindi as a common language for exploring its South Asian heritage.
 The diaspora's proficiency in English has also led to South Asian media catering to them using Hinglish, a hybrid of Hindi and English.